TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ### 2.2 Multiplication implementation

 The RV32M multiplication instructions (`MUL`, `MULH`, `MULHSU`, `MULHU`) are all implemented inside the main ALU as purely combinational operations that produce a full 64-bit product and then select either the low or high 32 bits, with the correct signed/unsigned interpretation of the operands.

+Approaches that would be possible to implement with fewer lines of code do exist, but the objective with the implementation here was to make the code more efficient for synthesis (even though we did not intend to include M instructions in the design that we put on our FPGA).
+In the code shown below, based on the ALUCtrl signal, which uniuely identifies the type of ALU instruction being executed, we select whether we want the signed or unsigned representation of each operand:

 ```Systemverilog
 logic [63:0] ALUop1_ext;